moe4546/TowerDefenseProjektarbeit/README.md

 # TowerDefenseProjektarbeit
-A Towerdefense game for PC Standalone and connected with LeapMotion Controller
+A Towerdefense game for PC Standalone, connected with LeapMotion Controller